A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 Frequently Asked Questions:

-Question: Can I apply permanent residency while on an H-1B?
+Q3: Can I apply for permanent residency while on an H-1B?

 Answer: Yes!
 Many individuals transition from H-1B status into permanent residency adjustment processes facilitated by their employers.